Hi, I’m Joan Adams, and welcome to my workshop.

 When you buy this workshop, you get:

-- Bonus Q&A – Join in my bonus Q&A where you can ask me questions about my process face-to-face
+- Bonus Q&A – Watch my bonus Q&A where I answered questions about my process face-to-face

 - Lifetime Access to the Replays – The workshop and the Q&A will be recorded, and you will have lifetime access to it.
 You can watch it online, or download it to your device to watch offline at any time

 After this workshop, you could be making beautiful work like this:

 I am a ceramic designer, teacher, jewelry creator – in short, an all-round creative.

 I studied studying ceramic design in the 80’s and for thirty-five years after that I taught design to young students and adults at various colleges and high schools.